srid/warp-tls-simple/README.md

 Simple TLS certificate generation and configuration for Warp web server.

+This provides a flake-parts module for Nix users as well.
+See `github:juspay/vira` for an example.

 ## Overview

 `warp-tls-simple` provides automatic TLS certificate generation and management for [Warp](https://hackage.haskell.org/package/warp) web servers.
 It simplifies HTTPS setup for development and testing by automatically generating self-signed certificates with proper Subject Alternative Names (SAN) configuration.